CSUMB-SCD-instructors/syllabi/_active/CST334-online-syllabus.md

 1.  explain core OS design problems and solutions to each of them,
 2.  write C code that:
-    1. Demonstrates key operating systems concepts
+    1. Demonstrates key operating systems concepts such as memory management, process management, and low level data manipulation
     2.  correctly leverages concurrency
-    3.  parses BNF grammars
 3.  use the Linux command line (e.g. BASH),
 4.  do command-line scripting,